jbgutierrez/config/README.md

 Tools" to open the developer site, download the installer for your OS version and run it.

-Then run `provision.sh` to install development tools, interpreters, etc.
+Then run `provision-*.sh` to install development tools, interpreters, etc.

 ```bash
 $ ./provision.sh